dtylor/dtylor.github.io/about.md

 B.A. in Physics and a B.E. in Environmental Engineering from Dartmouth College

 M.S. in Physical Oceanography from University of Hawaii, SOEST (results from research were published in the Journal of Physical Oceanography).

+Deborah is a proud mother and wife and active member at our local, Catholic parish.